GrammarViz2/grammarviz2_site/src/morea/motif/experience-m2.md

  - tutorial
 ---

-### Experiential Learning 2

-## Recurrent patterns discovery with GrammarViz 2.0
+## Recurrent patterns discovery with GrammarViz 2.0 and command line

 ### 1. Introduction
-We discuss two use-cases which show GrammarViz GUI utility in variable length time series pattern discovery.
+We discuss same as in GUI tutorial use-cases which show GrammarViz utility in variable length time series pattern discovery.

 ### 2. Dataset used
 Two datasets are used in this demo: